- Planning ahead

 You could clean up your local area, a local landmark or take action on a well-known ‘grot spot’.
-Please remember that you need to get permission from the landowner for your activities.
+Remember that you need to get permission from the landowner for your activities.

 How will the waste be removed after the event?

-Contact our Community Awareness Team by calling 028 9027 0230 or emailing email@example.com at least one week before your cleanup to arrange for collection.
-If you recover bulky household items during your cleanup (like mattresses or furniture) please call our contact centre on 028 9027 0230 and we can arrange for this to be collected free of charge.
+Contact our Community Awareness Team by emailing email@example.com or calling 028 9027 0230 at least one week before your cleanup to arrange for collection.
+If you recover bulky household items during your cleanup (like mattresses or furniture) call our contact centre on 028 9027 0230 and we can arrange for this to be collected free of charge.